 Joaquim Nabuco believed, as seen in his thoughts in “Why I Continue to Be a Monarchist,” that the parliamentary monarchy could only have, as its revolutionary successor, military dictatorship when its legitimate evolutionary successor was civil democracy.
 He thought that the republic in Brazil would be the pseudo-republic it is throughout Latin America, since the time when Joaquim Nabuco lived.
 Nabuco already reported, before writing “Why I Continue to Be a Monarchist,” that the republic could not function as a free government and that, from the day it was proclaimed, the confidence that the Empire of Brazil took so many years to acquire would disappear, and the freedom within the law of the Empire was untouchable.

-Nabuco asserts: “I once expressed in the Chamber, a phrase I only remember because it had the honor of being commented on in the Senate, that in Brazil it took more courage for someone to declare themselves a monarchist than a republican.
-I wasn’t referring to tolerance or the monarchy’s preference for republicans, but to the difficulty of supporting an institution visibly degenerated by the skepticism of those who served it, against another that seemed to have faith.”
+Nabuco states: “I once expressed in the Chamber, a phrase I only recall because it had the honor of being commented on in the Senate, that in Brazil, it took more courage to declare oneself a monarchist than a republican.
+I was not referring to the tolerance or preference of the monarchy by the republicans, but to the difficulty of upholding an institution visibly weakened by the skepticism of those who served it, against another that appeared to have faith.”

 The complaint about the republican political system leaves anyone astonished when Nabuco makes it clear that, in his view, it involved long imprisonments without due process, deportations, and banishments due to political influence.
 Additionally, he asserts that in the Latin American countries, a republic is a government where it is essential to give up freedom to attain order.